kovasb/session/README.md

 In Session, we commit not only the code, but also the result of running the code.

+On top of this datastructure, Session provides a web-based UI for writing code and seeing the results.

+This combination of features allows Session to create easily sharable computations that are unrestricted in power.

+## Creating computations

 The Session datastructure can be viewed as a database, narrative, or audit history of human-operated computation.

-Combined with a web-based interface, this allows us to interactively construct computations, and share them with others.

 As you are computing, a granular history of your operations is built up.
 These may include both the results, and metadata.